scripthaus-dev/scripthaus/README.md

 # ScriptHaus

-ScriptHaus is a command line tool that helps you organize your scripts and bash one-liners into self-documenting markdown files.
+ScriptHaus lets you run bash, Python, and JS snippets from your Markdown files directly from the command-line.
+It can turn any Markdown file (including your README.md or BUILD.md) into a command-line tool, complete with command-line help and documentation.

 * **Stay Organized** - Store your bash one-liners in simple markdown playbooks
 * **Save Commands** - Easily save a command from history to run or view later